 Perhaps the most prolific holiday beer brewer is Boston Beer, the makers of Sam Adams.
-Along with Sam Adams Boston Lager, the brewery is known for its line up of great seasonal, but for the holidays, the company goes wild.
-Sam Adams Winter Lager, the wheat bock spiced with orange peel, cinnamon and ginger, highlights Boston Beer’s winter lineup.
+Along with Sam Adams Boston Lager, the brewery is known for its lineup of great seasonal, but for the holidays, the company goes wild.
+Sam Adams Winter Lager, the wheat bock spiced with orange peel, cinnamon, and ginger, highlights Boston Beer’s winter lineup.
 But each year the brewery also releases its Winter Classics Variety Pack, which includes beers only available in that pack.
-This year Boston Lager, Winter Lager, and Sam ’76 are joined by the old staples Old Fezziwig and Holiday Porter, as well as Chocolate Bock.
+This year Boston Lager, Winter Lager, and Sam ’76 are joined by the Holiday Porter, Holiday White Ale, and American IPA.

 Market Garden Brewing

 Ohio is mad for their Christmas beers, with multiple breweries putting out top-notch holiday brews.
 Among these, Cleveland’s Market Garden Brewing releases its spicy and delicious Festivus around the same time, complete with its caramelized wort, brown sugar, nutmeg, and ginger.
 In addition, Fat Heads Brewery has its Holly Jolly Christmas Ale, again filled with ginger, honey, and cinnamon and Great Lakes Brewing Co. has its Christmas Ale, which you can read more about here.